Unrecognized

 Your dog’s diet should consist of healthy fats, vegetables, proteins, and ground bones.
 You can speak to your vet or breeder to draw up a diet plan for your dog.

-A King shepherd typically needs around three to four cups of high-quality dry food every day.
+A King shepherd typically need around three to four cups of high-quality dry food every day.
 Splitting this food into smaller amounts throughout the day helps to stop your dog from getting hungry between meals and prevent bloat.

 A diet plan from a vet or breeder when you first get a King Shepherd puppy is essential.
 The dog needs the right nutrients to promote muscle and bone growth, and you will then be able to alter it as your dog grows.